mahdikhashan/trainer/docs/proposals/2442-jax-runtime-v2/README.md

 ## Motivation

 JAX is a powerful Computation library created by Google, It is widely used in machine learning research and ranks as the third most wide used deep learning framework.
+JAX is more than a deep learning framework while suggests its potential in differential programming, large-scale physics simulations and many more.

 ### Goals